Sydney family: extra super or pay down the mortgage faster?

 Personalise it

-If you're new to the simulator's metrics, start with Reading your results.
-To edit any entry timing or frequency, see Working with financial entries.
+If you want help reading the outputs, start with Reading your results.
+For entry timing or frequency changes, see Working with financial entries.

 Australia-specific notes